Got a growing obsession with yummy Singaporean food? Toss a visit to the legendary Old Airport Road Food Centre into your Singapore itinerary!

 Truthfully, there aren’t many dishes in the Singapore food repertoire you won’t find here!

 Compared to hawker centres in and around the Singapore CBD, there’s a more local feel here.
 Many of the stalls here are family-run—in some cases for generations!

 Wandering through the maze of stalls, you’ll see locals filter to their favourites.
 Follow their lead and grab a hearty plate of rojak, satay, bee hoon, or char kway teow at a top food stall.

 Best part?
 You can get it all for around the price of a cup of Starbucks coffee.

 (And which do you think is more fulfilling?
 Easy answer.)

 Where & what to eat at Old Airport Road Food Centre

-Like most hawker centres in Singapore, my advice is the same.
-To find the best food at the Old Airport Road Food Centre, follow your nose and the queues to the most popular stalls.
+Like most hawker centres in Singapore, my advice is the same: To find the best food her, follow your nose and the queues to the most popular stalls.

 That being said, keep on the lookout for these top hawker stalls on your visit…